opds-community/drafts/opds-1.2.md

       title="Example OPDS Entry" />
 ```

-Auto-discovery links MAY also be expressed using HTTP headers as defined in [RFC5988].
+Auto-discovery links `MAY` also be expressed using HTTP headers as defined in [RFC5988].

 ### 7. Aggregating OPDS Catalogs

 OPDS Catalogs may be aggregated using the same techniques as Atom Feeds.
-Aggregators SHOULD use the atom:source element from Section 4.2.11 of [RFC4287] to include information about the original OPDS Catalog.
+Aggregators <em class="rfc">should</em> use the atom:source element from Section 4.2.11 of [RFC4287] to include information about the original OPDS Catalog.

 ### 7.1 Media Type Considerations

 #### 7.1.1.
 The Atom Format Type Parameter

 The Atom Publishing Protocol [RFC5023] defines the Atom Format Type Parameter.
-Publishers of OPDS Catalogs SHOULD use the type parameter to help clients distinguish between relations to
+Publishers of OPDS Catalogs <em class="rfc">should</em> use the `type` parameter to help clients distinguish between relations to
 OPDS Catalog Entries and OPDS Catalog Feeds.

 #### 7.1.2.
 The OPDS Catalog Profile Parameter

-Relations to OPDS Catalog Feed Document and OPDS Catalog Entry Document Resources MUST use a "profile" parameter
+Relations to OPDS Catalog Feed Document and OPDS Catalog Entry Document Resources <em class="rfc">must</em> use a `profile` parameter
-following Section 4.3 of [RFC4288] with the value "opds-catalog".
+following Section 4.3 of [RFC4288] with the value `opds-catalog`.
 This profile parameter provides clients with an advisory hint that the Resource should be a component of an OPDS Catalog.

-The complete media type for a relation to an OPDS Catalog Entry Document Resource MUST be:
+The complete media type for a relation to an OPDS Catalog Entry Document Resource <em class="rfc">must</em> be:

 `application/atom+xml;type=entry;profile=opds-catalog`

 #### 7.1.3.
 The OPDS Kind Parameter

-In addition to the new "profile" parameter, this specification also introduces a new "kind" parameter following Section 4.3
+In addition to the new "profile" parameter, this specification also introduces a new `kind` parameter following Section 4.3
-of [RFC4288] with the value "acquisition" or "navigation".
+of [RFC4288] with the value `acquisition` or `navigation`.
-This "kind" parameter provides clients with an advisory hint whether the Resource should be an Acquisition Feed or a
+This `kind` parameter provides clients with an advisory hint whether the Resource should be an Acquisition Feed or a
 Navigation Feed.

-This value is intended to make it easier for OPDS clients to display basic contextual information about the feed without
-requiring that those clients dereference, parse, and analyze linked resources.
-That said, the client MUST NOT
-assume this parameter to provide completely accurate information about the nature of the feed.
+This value is intended to make it easier for OPDS clients to display basic contextual information about the feed without  requiring that those clients dereference, parse, and analyze linked resources.
+That said, the client <em class="rfc">must not</em> assume this parameter to provide completely accurate information about the nature of the feed.

-The complete media type for a relation to an Acquisition Feed MUST be:
+The complete media type for a relation to an Acquisition Feed <em class="rfc">must</em> be:

 `application/atom+xml;profile=opds-catalog;kind=acquisition`

-The complete media type for a relation to a Navigation Feed MUST be:
+The complete media type for a relation to a Navigation Feed <em class="rfc">must</em> be:

 `application/atom+xml;profile=opds-catalog;kind=navigation`